jovanbrakus/hockey-shuttle/series/hockey-shuttle/season-01/episode-09-championship-weekend/draft/chapter-03.md

 ---

 Giovanni's was a small Italian restaurant tucked into a corner of Winnipeg's downtown, the kind of place with checkered tablecloths and photos of Italian grandmothers on the walls.
-Jordan's family had owned it for three generations, and the private room in back was usually reserved for large parties.
+Jordan's family had owned it for three generations, housed in a converted bank building on Portage Avenue—the original vault served as their wine cellar, which Jordan loved pointing out to first-time visitors.

-Today, it held two families trying to celebrate a victory that felt more complicated than joyful.
+Today, the private room in back held two families trying to celebrate a victory that felt more complicated than joyful.

 Sophia sat between Ethan and Maya, acutely aware of the weird dynamics at the table.
-Her parents on one sideMom still looked like she wanted to hug everyone and Dad kept checking his phone nervously.
+Her parents on one side—Mom still looked like she wanted to hug everyone and Dad kept checking his phone nervously.
 Jordan at the head, playing host.
 And across from them, Caroline Price.

 Ethan's mother looked smaller than Sophia remembered.
 Older.
 She'd worn a navy suit to court, but she'd taken off the jacket and her blouse was wrinkled.
-Her eyes were red from crying.
+Her eyes were red from crying, streaks of gray that seemed to have appeared overnight catching the overhead light.
 She kept looking at Ethan like she was afraid he'd disappear.

 The waiter brought water and menus.
-Everyone ordered automaticallypasta, salads, whatever.
+Everyone ordered automatically—pasta, salads, whatever.
 Sophia barely registered what she chose.
 The silence was heavy.

 Finally, Caroline spoke.

-"Ethan, I" Her voice cracked.
+"Ethan, I—" Her voice cracked.
 She tried again.
+"I know I don't have the right to ask for anything.
+But if you could just... if you could give me a chance to—" She stopped, hands shaking.
 "I'm so sorry."

 Ethan didn't look up from his water glass.
 "For which part?"

 "All of it."
-Caroline's hands were shaking.
+Caroline's voice was barely above a whisper.
 "The restraining order.
-The charges against Sophia.
-Standing by while your father tried to control every aspect of your life.
-Not fighting harder when I should have."

-"You attacked Sophia.
-In her own driveway."

-"I know.
-I" Caroline pressed her hands to her face.
-"I was so angry.
-Not at her, really.
-At myself.
-At Robert.
-At the situation.
-And I took it out on the easiest target.
-That was unforgivable."
+The charges.
+Standing by.
+Not fighting harder.
+Everything."

+The waiter returned with breadsticks.
+Everyone ignored them.

+"I left him," Caroline said abruptly.
+"Last night.
+While Robert was at his lawyer's office.
+My sister helped me pack.
+I'm staying with her until—until I figure out what's next."

+Ethan's head snapped up.
+"You left Dad?"

+"I should have left years ago.
+I just—I kept thinking I could fix it.
+Make things better.
+If I was just patient enough, understanding enough..."
+Caroline pressed her hands to her face.
+"But I was protecting him, not you.
+And by the time I realized that—" Her voice broke.
+"So much damage was done."

 Sophia felt Ethan tense beside her.
 She reached under the table, found his hand, squeezed gently.

-"Why did you stay with Dad for so long?"
+"Why now?"
 Ethan asked quietly.
-"You knew what he was doing.
-You saw it."

-"I thought I was protecting you."
+"What changed?"

+"Watching you in court today.
+Seeing you stand there and testify about—about everything we did.
+Everything I let happen."
 Caroline lowered her hands.
-Her eyes were streaming.
-"That's not an excuse, it's just... the truth.
-I thought if I could just moderate him, soften the worst of it, keep things from escalating... but I was wrong.
-I was protecting him, not you.
-And by the time I realized that, so much damage was done."

-The waiter appeared with breadsticks.
-Everyone ignored them.

-"I left him," Caroline said.
-"Last night.
-I packed a bag and left.
-I'm staying with my sister until I figure out what's next."

-Ethan's head snapped up.
-"You left Dad?"

-"I chose you."
-Caroline's voice was firm despite the tears.
-"I should have chosen you months ago, years ago, but I'm choosing you now.
-I know that doesn't fix anything.
-I know I can't undo the hurt.
-But I'm done letting Robert dictate my choices."

-Silence around the table.
+Tears streamed down her face.
+"My seventeen-year-old son had to sue for emancipation just to have basic autonomy.
+And I sat there thinking about the boy who used to bring me flowers from the neighbor's garden.
+Who'd wake up early to make me breakfast on Mother's Day.
+Who asked me to help him pick out his first suit for the science fair."

+Ethan's grip on Sophia's hand tightened.

+"I forgot that boy," Caroline whispered.
+"I let your father convince me that hockey was more important than who you were becoming.
+That control was the same as care.
+And I—" She couldn't continue.

-Sophia's mother cleared her throat.
-"Caroline, I think I speak for all of us when I say... that took courage."
+Sophia's mother cleared her throat gently.
+"Caroline, I think I speak for all of us when I say... what you're doing takes courage."

 "It took too long."

-"But you did it."
-Mom's voice was gentle.
+"But you're doing it now."
+Mom's voice was kind.
 "That matters."

 Caroline looked at Sophia directly for the first time.
 "I owe you an apology too.
 A real one.
-I hurt you because I was angry at myself.
-I tried to manipulate you with criminal charges.
-I let Robert use me as a weapon against your relationship.
-And you" Her voice broke again.
-"You stood by my son anyway.
-You didn't drop him even when facing jail.
-You're eighteen and braver than I've ever been."
+What I did in your driveway—attacking you, trying to intimidate you—that was abuse.
+I'm an adult and you're eighteen and I used my age and my pain to hurt you.
+That's unforgivable."

 Sophia didn't know what to say.
-The anger was still therethis woman had attacked her, had filed charges, had stood by while Robert tried to destroy everything.
-But looking at Caroline now, seeing the genuine devastation in her face, Sophia felt something shift.
+The bruises from that encounter had faded weeks ago, but the memory was still sharp.
+This woman had filed criminal charges against her.
+Had stood by while Robert tried to destroy everything.

+But looking at Caroline now, seeing the genuine devastation in her face, hearing the brokenness in her voice...

-"I understand," Sophia said slowly.
-"I don't...
-I can't say it's okay, because it's not.
+"I don't—" Sophia stopped, choosing her words carefully.
+"I can't say it's okay, because it's not.
 What you did hurt.
 But I understand being caught between loving someone and watching them make terrible choices."

 Caroline nodded, wiping her eyes.
-"Thank you.
-That's more grace than I deserve."
+"That's more grace than I deserve."

 "Probably," Maya muttered.
 Sophia elbowed her.

-Ethan was staring at his mother.
-"Are you really leaving Dad?"

-"Yes.
-I called a lawyer this morning.
-I'm filing for divorce."

-"Because of me?"

-"Because of me."
-Caroline reached across the table like she wanted to take Ethan's hand, then stopped, uncertain.
-"Because I forgot who I was before I married your father.
-Because I let him turn me into someone who would hurt a teenager to maintain control.
-Because my son had to sue for emancipation just to have basic autonomy.
-That's not... that's not who I want to be."
+"I'm filing for divorce," Caroline said, looking back at Ethan.
+"I called a lawyer this morning.
+I know that doesn't fix anything, but I wanted you to know.
+I'm choosing...
+I'm choosing to be someone better than who I've been."

-Ethan stared at her for a long moment.
-Then, slowly, he reached out and took her hand.
+Ethan stared at his mother for a long moment.
+His jaw worked like he was trying to find words.
+Finally, slowly, he reached across the table.

-Caroline sobbed.
+Caroline took his hand like a lifeline and sobbed.

-"I'm still so angry at you," Ethan said.
+"I'm still angry," Ethan said.
 His voice was shaking.
 "I'm angry about the charges, about the attack, about every time you chose Dad over me.
-That's going to take time to get past."
+That's not going to go away quickly."

 "I know."

-"But I don't want to lose you completely."
-Tears were streaming down his face now too.
-"You're my mom.
-I want...
+"But I don't—" He stopped, swallowed hard.
+"I don't want to lose you completely.
+You're my mom.
 I want to be able to have coffee sometimes.
 To tell you about MIT.
-To introduce you to people who matter to me.
-I want a relationship where you see me, not Dad's hockey dreams."
+To—to have a relationship where you see me, not Dad's hockey dreams."

 "I want that too."
-Caroline was squeezing his hand like a lifeline.
+Caroline was squeezing his hand with both of hers now.
 "I want to know who you really are.
 Not who we tried to make you.
 Just... you."

 "I'm going to MIT in August."

 "I know.
 I'm proud of you."

-"I'm studying engineering, not playing professional hockey."
+"I'm studying engineering.
+Not playing hockey."

 "I know.
 I'm still proud."

 "I'm in love with Sophia."

 Caroline looked at Sophia, then back at Ethan.
+Her smile was watery but genuine.
 "I know.
-She's brilliant and brave and clearly adores you.
-You picked well."
+And she's brilliant and brave and clearly adores you.
+You chose well."

 Ethan laughed wetly.
 "Yeah.
 I did."

 Sophia was crying again.
 So was Maya.
 Sophia's parents were suspiciously shiny-eyed.
 Jordan was grinning like this was the best thing he'd ever witnessed.

 The waiter returned with food.
-The mood shifted, lightened.
-Caroline asked Ethan about MIT's housing, and he explained the dorm situation.
+The mood shifted, lightened incrementally.
+Caroline asked tentative questions about MIT's housing, and Ethan explained the dorm situation with careful politeness.
 Sophia's mom asked about the engineering program.
-Jordan told an elaborate story about the emancipation hearing that had everyone laughing despite themselves.
+Jordan told an elaborate story about nearly getting arrested for skateboarding in the courthouse plaza that had everyone laughing despite themselves.

-By the time dessert arrivedtiramisu that Jordan insisted was on the housethe table felt almost normal.
-Almost like two families sharing a meal instead of survivors of a legal battlefield.
+By the time dessert arrived—tiramisu that Jordan insisted was on the house—the table felt almost normal.
+Not comfortable, not easy, but... possible.
+Like maybe, eventually, with enough time and work, they could be families that shared meals instead of just survivors of a legal battlefield.

 Sophia excused herself to the bathroom.
-She needed a minute to process.
-In the hallway, she ran into Caroline coming from the same direction.
+She needed a minute to process, to let the emotional whiplash settle.
+In the hallway outside the restrooms, she ran into Caroline coming from the same direction.

 They stopped, awkward.

 "Sophia," Caroline said.
-"Can I... can we talk?
+"Can I—can we talk?
 Just for a minute?"

-Sophia nodded.
+Sophia nodded, not trusting her voice.

 Caroline took a shaky breath.
-"I'm sorry.
-I've said it, but I want to say it again, just to you.
+"I want to say it again, just to you.
 What I did was unforgivable.
 I attacked you physically.
 I supported charges that could have destroyed your future.
 I tried to intimidate you into abandoning my son.
-That was abuse.
-That was me using my age and position to hurt you.
-And I'm so, so sorry."
+That was wrong.
+All of it."

-Sophia studied her.
+"Why?"
+Sophia asked.
 "Why did you do it?
 Really?"

 "Because I was terrified."
 Caroline's voice was raw.
 "Terrified of losing Ethan.
 Terrified of admitting Robert was wrong.
 Terrified of facing what our marriage had become.
-You were easier to blame than my husband.
+You were—you were easier to blame than my husband.
 Easier to hate than myself."

 "That's not fair."

-"No, it's not.
-Nothing about this has been fair."
+"No, it's not."
 Caroline wiped her eyes.
-"You want to know something terrible?
+"Nothing about this has been fair.
+You want to know something terrible?
 Part of me is relieved the judge granted emancipation.
-Because now Ethan's free, and I don't have to keep choosing between my husband and my son.
+Because now Ethan's free, and I don't have to keep choosing.
 The choice is made.
 I can finally admit Robert was wrong without it meaning I failed as a mother."

+The honesty of it hit Sophia in the chest.
 "You didn't fail."

 "I did.
-But maybe... maybe I can do better going forward."
-Caroline managed a small smile.
-"Thank you for being there for him.
-Thank you for not giving up.
-Thank you for being brave when I wasn't."

-Sophia didn't know what to say.
-The anger was still there, would probably be there for a while.
-But underneath it was something else.
-Understanding, maybe.
-Or at least the beginning of it.
+But maybe—" Caroline's voice broke.
+"Maybe I can do better going forward."

+They stood there in the hallway, two people on opposite sides of so much pain, trying to find a path toward something that wasn't anger.

 "I love him," Sophia said finally.
 "I'm going to keep loving him.
-And I'm going to MIT with him, and we're going to build a life together.
+And I'm going to MIT with him in August, and we're going to build a life together.
 I need you to be okay with that."

 "I am.
 Truly."
-Caroline's smile was stronger now.
+Caroline's smile was stronger now, almost reaching her eyes.
 "I want my son to be happy.
-And you make him happy.
+And you—you make him happy.
 That's enough."

-They stood there for another moment, then Caroline pulled Sophia into a careful hug.
-Sophia let her, even hugged back tentatively.
+Sophia nodded.
 It wasn't forgiveness, not yet.
 But it was a start.

 When they returned to the table, Ethan looked between them with obvious relief.
 Sophia slid back into her seat next to him and he immediately took her hand.